ScaleBlaster Review: Why It Is NOT Worth The Investment

-Why ScaleBlaster Might Not Be Worth It
+ScaleBlaster Review: Why It Might Not Be Worth It

-Simply put the ScaleBlaster device is not as effective at treating hard water as regular water softeners.
+Red CrossThe ScaleBlaster device is not as effective at treating hard water as regular water softeners.

-If your water is very hard with a high amount of parts per million (PPM) / grains per gallon (GPG) then you are most likely better off getting a standard water softener.
-This is because water softeners are still the only guaranteed way of turning your water “soft”.
+Red CrossIf your water is very hard, with a high amount of parts per million (PPM) or grains per gallon (GPG) then you are probably better off getting a standard water softener, as they are still the only guaranteed way to solve hard water problems.

 What is ScaleBlaster and Can It Really Replace a Softener?